 Simply put, wastewater is water that has already been used.
-So when you flush the toilet or drain the bathtub, you’re getting rid of wastewater that you’ve used.
-But your home isn’t the only source of wastewater, either.
-In fact, runoff from storms is considered wastewater as well.
-That’s because rainwater can carry chemicals and other harmful substances from roadways into the sewage system, which in turn means that those chemicals could end up in someone’s home if not treated properly.
+So when you flush the toilet or drain the bathtub, you're getting rid of wastewater that you've used.
+But your home isn't the only source of wastewater, either.
+Runoff from storms is considered wastewater as well.
+That's because rainwater can carry chemicals and other harmful substances from roadways into the sewage system, which in turn means that those chemicals could end up in someone's home if not treated properly.

 In 1973, treated wastewater became a commodity in central Arizona.
-AMWUA negotiated an agreement with APS on behalf of its five original members - Phoenix, Glendale, Mesa, Scottsdale, and Tempe – to sell and deliver treated effluent from the 91st Avenue Wastewater Treatment Plant 36 miles west to cool the Palo Verde Nuclear Generating Station.
+AMWUA negotiated an agreement with APS on behalf of its five original members - Phoenix, Glendale, Mesa, Scottsdale, and Tempe – to sell and deliver treated effluent from 91st Avenue Wastewater Treatment Plant 36 miles west to cool the Palo Verde Nuclear Generating Station.
 Palo Verde generates electricity for 4 million people in four states and is the only plant in the world to be cooled by treated wastewater.
 Palo Verde also is a lesson in the rising value of recycled water.
-In 2010, Palo Verde paid the cities about $60 per acre-foot of recycled water and by 2025 that cost is expected to rise to about $200 an acre-foot.
+In 2010, Palo Verde paid the cities about $60 per acre-foot of recycled water, and by 2025 that cost is expected to rise to about $200 an acre-foot.

-In 1989, an Arizona Supreme Court ruling assured that cities and towns are free to dispose of effluent as they see fit.
-A lawsuit brought by the late developer John F. Long argued the cities couldn’t sell treated effluent to APS.
-The suit argued that the treated wastewater had to be returned to the river, as it had been before, to flow downstream for use by others.
+In 1989, an Arizona Supreme Court ruling assured that cities and towns could dispose of effluent as they see fit.
+A lawsuit brought by the late developer John F. Long argued the cities couldn't sell treated effluent to APS.
+The suit claimed that the treated wastewater had to be returned to the river, as it had been before, to flow downstream for use by others.
 The court ruling, in this case, made it clear that cities and towns have the right to sell the treated water or put it to other beneficial uses, ensuring the cities could rely on recycled water as an important part of their supplies.
-This isn’t always possible in other states.
+This isn't always possible in other states.

 You have been drinking recycled water all along.
 It's called indirect potable reuse.
 Here's how it works: cities blend advanced treated recycled water into a natural water source—such as in an aquifer or a river water reservoir (referred to as an "environmental buffers")—that could be used for drinking (potable) water after further treatment.
 Indirect potable reuse is allowed in Arizona and is common in the United States.

-If all Central Arizona homeowners used water exclusively inside their homes, water use per household wouldn’t vary much, and most of it would be recycled.
-Outside water use – primarily landscape irrigation – drives the big differences in monthly demand among residential users.
+If all Central Arizona homeowners used water exclusively inside their homes, water use per household wouldn't vary much, and most of it would be recycled.
+Outside water use – primarily landscape irrigation – drives the differences in monthly demand among residential users.
 Central Arizona homeowners may use as much as 70 percent of their drinking water outside.
-When you use water outside it can never be treated and recycled.
-It’s one of the reasons cities work hard to help residents design, select, plant and efficiently water drought-tolerant landscapes.
+When you use water outside, it can never be treated and recycled.
+It's one of the reasons cities work hard to help residents design, select, plant, and efficiently water drought-tolerant landscapes.

 Figures About Wastewater

-In California, 100,000 miles of sanitary sewers and more than 900 wastewater treatment plants deal with the around 4 billion gallons of wastewater produced each day by the state's residents, organizations and guests, as indicated by the 2012 California Infrastructure Report Card arranged by the American Society of Civil Engineers (ASCE).
+In California, 100,000 miles of sanitary sewers and more than 900 wastewater treatment plants deal with the around 4 billion gallons of wastewater produced each day by the state's residents, organizations, and guests, as indicated by the 2012 California Infrastructure Report Card arranged by the American Society of Civil Engineers (ASCE).

-On a regular basis, a self-serve office utilizes 20 gallons of water for every vehicle with 3-5 gallons of water loss through evaporation and carryout.
+Regularly, a self-serve office utilizes 20 gallons of water for every vehicle with 3-5 gallons of water loss through evaporation and carryout.
 Tunnel auto wash offices can wash from 100 to 1,000 autos a day, utilizing a normal of 80 gallons of water for each auto.

 Why is Wastewater Treated?